top of page

 Earwax blocking your hearing aids?!
 No more.
 Introducing Phonak EasyGuard.

-I have some good news for you if your ears create a lot of earwax and you need to regularly replace the earwax filters of your hearing aids.
-The new invention by Phonak solved the problem.
-The Phonak EasyGuard domes seal off the receiver and stop the earwax from blocking the tips of the receiver.
+I have some good news for you if your ears produce a lot of earwax and you need to replace the earwax filters in your hearing aids regularly.
+Phonak's new invention solved the problem.
+The Phonak EasyGuard domes seal the receiver and prevent earwax from blocking the tips.
 Are you wondering how this works?
 Continue reading this article.

 What are hearing aid domes made of?

 Hearing aid domes are made of medical-grade silicone.
-They are durable and need to be cleaned with medical cleaning wipes.
+They are durable and should be cleaned with medical-grade cleaning wipes.

 What are the functions of hearing aid domes?

-The silicon domes at the tip of the receivers of your hearing aids have multiple purposes.
+The silicon domes at the tips of your hearing aid receivers serve multiple purposes.
 The eartip or earpiece domes:

 Why are domes crucial to the performance of the hearing aids?

 I remember from my time at the uni that our lecturer always said, "acoustics first".
-The little silicon domes at the tip of the receivers of your hearing aid are the main component of the right acoustics to the fitting and the sound quality of your hearing aids.
+The little silicon domes at the tips of your hearing aid receivers are the main components in the right acoustics and sound quality of your hearing aids.
 If they are not chosen correctly, you may experience:

-The dome starts migrating out (retention issues), especially when talking or chewing food (please note that some ear canals need to be fitted with micromoulds due to the irregular shape of the ear canal).
+1. The dome starts to migrate out (retention issues), especially when talking or chewing food (please note that some ear canals need to be fitted with micromoulds due to their irregular shape).
 More on this in the article.)

 What are the key benefits of Phonak EasyGuard domes?